 - GDB_FROM_DATE—The moment in time of an edit

 - GDB_IS_DELETE—Marks the feature as active or retired

 The two additional attributes below are added to the feature class or table and allow tracking of deletions; these work in conjunction with the standard editor tracking fields.

 After registering as branch versioned, the next step is to publish the datasets to your organization's portal.
 This will make the data accessible for editing as a web feature layer.

 To learn more, see Share branch versioned data.

 You may want to unregister a dataset as versioned if it is no longer needed in the versioning environment or if you need to perform data loading and don't want the overhead from the extra version tables and indexes.
 To unregister as versioned, an exclusive lock is required on the dataset.

 Caution:When you unregister a dataset as versioned, all versioned edits made in named versions that are not posted to default will be deleted.
 To prevent these edits from being lost, ensure that all named versions are reconciled and posted to default before unregistering the dataset as versioned.

 To unregister a feature dataset, stand-alone feature class, or table as versioned, right-click the dataset in the Catalog pane, click Manage, and click Unregister As Versioned.
-The Unregister As Versioned tool can also be used.
+You can also use the Unregister As Versioned tool.